UW-HARVEST/Hayroll/README-pioneer.md

 When compiling C code, a certain set of macros are defined.
 These depend on the OS, architecture, and `-D<MACRO_NAME>=<MACRO_VALUE>` command-line arguments.
 Macros can selectively enable program features (including further macro definitions), with disabled features removed by conditional compilation directives during preprocessing, incurring no run-time overhead.

-The existing `c2rust` translation framework operates on preprocessed C code, meaning only the code enabled by user-specified `-D` flags is translated.
+The existing `c2rust` translation framework operates on preprocessed C code, meaning it translates only the code enabled by one setting of macro definitions (most notably, user-specified `-D` flags).
 The remaining code paths and configurability are lost in the resulting Rust code.

-The condition for inclusion or exclusion of each line can be expressed as a boolean/arithmetic expression, based on the kinds of computation that is allowed in preprocessing.
-Pioneer symbolically executes C preprocessor directives to explore such inclusion conditions for each line of code (represented with an AST node in Pioneer's output).
+The condition for inclusion of each line can be expressed as a boolean/arithmetic expression, based on the kinds of computation that is allowed in preprocessing.
+Pioneer symbolically executes C preprocessor directives to compute such inclusion conditions for each line of code (represented with an AST node in Pioneer's output).

 Pioneer is part of the Hayroll pipeline.
 According to Pioneer's output, Hayroll runs the preprocessor multiple times with different macro definitions, runs `c2rust` on each, and then merges all the resulting Rust programs into a single Rust implementation that uses Rust's `#cfg` macros.

+TODO: "According to Pioneer's output": not here, but elsewhere the documentation should give the algorithm for exactly how many times the preprocessor is run.
+What guarantee is provided about the completeness of the set of runs?

 ## Input and Output